Awards & Grants Program

 - Develop strategies to determine the future prosthodontic needs of the public and how to meet those needs.

-- in the preparation, publication and distribution of manuscripts that will expand the body of knowledge in prosthodontics for the professional and/or the lay public; or
+- The preparation, publication and distribution of manuscripts that will expand the body of knowledge in prosthodontics for the professional and/or the lay public;

-- to facilitate communication among, and distribution of information to dental communities through the World Wide Web;
+- Facilitate communication among, and distribution of information to dental communities through the World Wide Web; or

-- that directly aid dental healthcare and awareness within the public sector.
+- Directly aid dental healthcare and awareness within the public sector.

 Protocol for Application Review

 Applications for funding will be reviewed by the Awards and Grants Committee.
 Members of the committee will rank the applications on a scale of 1 to 5 using the funding criteria and priority statements above to establish a priority score.
-The committee may, during the review of the proposal, request the assistance of external consultants with expertise in the subject are of the application.
+The committee may, during the review of the proposal, request the assistance of external consultants with expertise in the subject relevant to the application.